Share in a sentence or two what you do, in case someone landed here before landing on another page on your website.

 Alright so now that you’ve taken the filter off and listened to yourself,

-One example that I’m seeing come up for moms right now, is not voicing their opinions or enforcing their boundaries around family gathering for the sake of keeping the peace.
+One example that I’m seeing come up for moms right now, is not voicing their opinions or enforcing their boundaries around family gatherings for the sake of keeping the peace.

 Their desire is to stay home, stay safe during this pandemic, and be creative with the holidays but their family doesn’t share that same view.